TranSMS/M2TS/README.md

 scipy 1.1.0
 treelib 1.6.1
 # Results
 In result file, we give the testing results on two datasets.
+The java_pre.txt is the generated summaries for Java methods.